despoisj/AgingMapGAN/index.md

 TBA: Waiting for ECCV 2020 Proceedings

 ### Other works
-Check out other paper presented at AIM (ECCV 2020): <a href="https://robinkips.github.io/CA-GAN/" target="_blank">https://robinkips.github.io/CA-GAN/</a>
+Check out our other paper presented at AIM (ECCV 2020): <a href="https://robinkips.github.io/CA-GAN/" target="_blank">https://robinkips.github.io/CA-GAN/</a>